minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 For this reason, we will not explain much about the programming language, tools, libraries, or code.
 Our priority is to give you the experience of developing a working WebApp as described.
 Links to websites that can be used as references will be provided as necessary.

+## What we make
+Build a simple UI that calls an external API and displays that information on the screen.

+## Main Technology Stack
+  - Javascript/Typescript
+  - React

 # 1. Setup

 ## Prerequisites
 - Node.js 16 or above
 - Code Editor (e.g., Visual Studio Code)

+**Information**<br>
-<p class="warn">**Warning** The required software installation instructions listed here are intended for Windows users who do not also use Powershell or WSL.
+The required software installation instructions listed here are intended for Windows users who do not also use Powershell or WSL.
 This is because the first target users of this hands-on are Windows users who do not use Powershell or WSL.
-Please follow the installation procedure for your environment when actually installing the software.</p>
+Please follow the installation procedure for your environment when actually installing the software.

 ## Detailed procedure for windows users
 - Install Node.js